itsOwen/CyberScraper-2077/README.md

 ## 🎥 Demo

-Check out our Redisgned and Improved Version of CyberScraper-2077 with more functionality [YouTube video](https://www.youtube.com/watch?v=TWyensVOIvs) for a full walkthrough of CyberScraper 2077's capabilities.
+Check out our Redesigned and Improved Version of CyberScraper-2077 with more functionality [YouTube video](https://www.youtube.com/watch?v=TWyensVOIvs) for a full walkthrough of CyberScraper 2077's capabilities.

 Check out our first build (Old Video) [YouTube video](https://www.youtube.com/watch?v=iATSd5Ijl4M)

 ## 🪟 For Windows Users

-Please follow the Docker Container Guide given below, As I won't be able to maintain another version for windows system.
+Please follow the Docker Container Guide given below, as I won't be able to maintain another version for Windows systems.

 ## 🛠 Installation